Tilt Renewables North Range Traverse

 Online entries will open on 1 May 2018.

 Pre-entries into the North Range Traverse include free bus transport to the start of the event at North Range Road.
 (Please indicate whether you intend making use of this free service when you enter.)

 Parking space is at Race HQ (Ferry Reserve).
 Please park here and NOT on Gorge Road or at the Bridge Cafe.
 While ample parking is available, we request that you consider the environment and carpool to the event as far as possible.

 Buses will be available at Race HQ to transport all pre-entrants to the start of the event.
+Buses leave at 8:15am sharp, so please be there in time to make your way to the bus.
 Participants making use of late entry into the North Range Traverse need to arrange their own transport to the start of the event.
-Drop-offs only, as there is very limited parking available at the start of the North Range Traverse.
+Drop-offs only, as there is no parking available at the start of the North Range Traverse.

 The course of the North Range Traverse is run along an exposed route through the wind farms of the northern Tararuas, and participants may have to face strong winds and rain, which can combine to create very cold conditions.